 Auditory Science Meeting (ASM) 2024:

-It is our pleasure to announce the Auditory Science Meeting (ASM) 2024 on Thursday 26 – Friday 27th September 2024.
+Thank you to everyone who attended the Auditory Science Meeting (ASM) 2024 on Thursday 26 – Friday 27th September 2024.

 Please note that this is the UK Acoustics Network (UKAN) meeting that has been called ‘Basic Auditory Science (BAS)’ in the past as well as ‘Ear & Hear.’

-ASM2024 will be hosted by the Cambridge Hearing Group and take place at St. Catharine’s College, Cambridge.
-There will be affordable accommodation at the college and a conference dinner will be included in the price.
+ASM2024 was hosted by the Cambridge Hearing Group and took place at St. Catharine’s College, Cambridge.
+There was accommodation at the college and a conference dinner was included in the price.

 Other Business